Built to make your ClickHouse stream ingestion seamless

 Process and transform

-Duplicates are automatically detected within 7d of setup to ensure your data is always clean and that storage is not exhausted.
+Duplicates are automatically detected within 7 days of setup to ensure your data is always clean and that storage is not exhausted.
 Duplication can be based on the first or last event entering the pipeline.

 Built-in lightweight state store enables low-latency, in-memory deduplication and joins with context retention within the selected time window.